nalej/docs/infrastructure/ECandagents.md

 - the username, and one of these options:
   - a password
   - the path to the RSA key (in the `—publicKeyPath` flag)
+- We also have a flag that indicates if the user is a `sudoer` (an administrator) or not.

 #### `update-location`